steveseguin/discordbot/README.md

 ```

 ### Setup
-You need to create an app, then bot, then an invite link with permissions enabled
+You need to create an app in Discord, then a bot of that app, then an invite link with permissions enabled

-You need to use the token for that bot in cfg file (discordbot.cfg)
+You need to then use the token for that bot in the cfg file, renaming it to discordbot.cfg

+Advanced users should setup the script as a system service, so it auto restarts as needed.